2D End-to-End Modeling of Kilonovae from Binary Neutron Star Merger Remnants: Summary and Discussion

 Our axisymmetric setup combining hydrodynamics and detailed radiative transfer provides a computationally efficient framework for exploring how key physical parameters—such as remnant lifetime, $r$-process heating—affect outflow geometry and kilonova signals.
 The relatively low-cost simulations presented here allow us to identify interesting regions of the parameter space and determine approximate ejecta dynamics, such as the timescale for homology, both motivating and aiding future 3D explorations.
 In future work, we will employ a fully 3D pipeline using the same set of codes (\texttt{ETK, FLASH, Sedona}), and explore azimuthal viewing-angle dependence of the kilonova signal as well, with the goal of reproducing AT2017gfo.

 In order to compare directly with the AT2017gfo kilonova, it will be necessary to model all phases of the merger self-consistently and track all components of merger ejecta.
 In particular, the tidal ejecta launched during the merger and winds driven from the accretion disk can strongly modify the kilonova signal ultimately observed, and also contribute to redder emission, generally referred to as a red kilonova component.
 Different ejecta components may also interact with each other, resulting in shocks and mixing.
 While our focus in this work was on characterizing the magnetized HMNS wind component, we will include additional ejecta components and explore these interactions in future work.
 We may find that emission from the winds we model here is obscured by fast-moving, high-opacity, lanthanide-rich dynamical ejecta produced during the merger, in particular along equatorial viewing angles.
 However, polar viewing angles are likely to remain unaffected and the kilonova light curves presented here could be compared directly with such observations.

-For the 240ms remnant lifetime scenario simulated here, viewed from a roughly 45$^{\circ}$ polar angle (compatible with the viewing angle of AT2017gfo; \cite{Alexander2017, Margutti2017}), the kilonova does approach the brightness of the blue component of AT2017gfo at early times, fading quickly post $\sim$1 day.
-Viewing angles close to the poles ($\lesssim$ 25$^{\circ}$) produce a dimmer kilonova than the blue component of AT2017gfo while equatorial viewing angles ($\gtrsim$ 60$^{\circ}$) are too bright.
-Our results support the production of blue kilonovae by magnetized outflows driven from temporarily stable HMNS remnants for cases when the remnant survives long enough to produce massive ejecta, in agreement with our previous work \citep{Curtis_2024}, and motivate detailed modeling of such longer-lived remnants ($\sim$ 200 -- 300 ms) as promising progenitors of the blue emission in AT2017gfo.
+Overall, our results support the production of blue kilonovae by magnetized outflows driven from temporarily stable HMNS remnants for cases when the remnant survives long enough to produce massive ejecta, in agreement with our previous work \citep{Curtis_2024}, and motivate detailed modeling of such longer-lived remnants ($\sim$ 200 -- 300 ms) as promising progenitors of the blue emission in AT2017gfo.